zamiul20/Basal-Library/Documentation/Converting_Bases/depolarising.md

 The digits on the lower 'channel' will become negative, from positive, so we have to compensate, by doing some arithmetic - keep in mind the base's value is 10

-Either: (If the velocity is 1, do the following) for every digit [i] in the bottom channel, do replace it with [base_value - i], which is [10 - i] as the base_value is 10, then we increment the following digit by 1
+Either: (If the velocity is 1, do the following) for every digit [i] in the bottom channel, replace it with [base_value - i], which is [10 - i] as the base_value is 10, then we increment the following digit by 1

 3  2  1  0      4  3  2  1  0    : Positions of digits